GhostKellz/ghostctl/README.md

 ## 👻 ✨ What is ghostctl?

 `ghostctl` is a modern, extensible CLI utility written in Go using Cobra.
-Designed for Arch Linux power users and homelab administrators, it streamlines common operations like Btrfs recovery, system snapshot management, Headscale subnet routing, and NVIDIA driver fixes.
+Designed for Arch Linux power users and homelab administrators, it streamlines common operations like Btrfs recovery, system snapshot management, Headscale subnet routing, NVIDIA driver fixes, and more.

 It's your all-in-one tool for: